 That was when Danny realized he'd never really touched a ghost before.
 The things were intangible and he hadn't really given any thought to what they felt like.
 As the ghost puppy drifted downwards, Danny reached out.
 His fingers passed through the dog's head on the first try, but he focused and they made contact on the second try.Aw

 cute.
 A boy and his dog.

 "Ew," he told the puppy, but the ghost seemed to be having a seizure in pure delight.
 Its tail was wagging so furiously that its whole body was shaking, dislodging small maggots and bits of rotting fur.

 Danny traced his fingers down the puppy's bony spine, feeling the cold fur.
 It was almost like petting a real dog, only one that whose body was freezing and whose skin wasn't as connected as it should be.
 Huge clumps of fur stuck to his fingers when he pulled his hand away.

 "You're so lucky," he muttered.
 "I don't think you can hurt people.
 You just

 do whatever.
 You're a ghost."
 He sighed and reached out to ruffle the puppy's ears.
 Its tongue lolled out of its mouth at that one, displaying its missing teeth.
 "You probably don't even realize humans exist, according to my mother.
 They're just food to you."

 "I could really hurt them though."
 He gazed down at the dog, running his fingers over and over the smooth patch of fur on the top of its head.
 The puppy settled down next to him, its eyes closing, an odd noise that might have been a growl of contentment coming from its mouth.
 "What am I going to do?"

 Hours later, when his mother came downstairs to make herself a morning cup of coffee, she found her son asleep on the kitchen floor.
 And he still didn't know what he was going to do.

-In real life, suspicions tend to grow.
+, suspicions tend to grow.